 5. Remuneration and allowances

-A member is entitled to the remuneration and allowances determined by the Minister from time to time on the recommendation of the Minister for Public Sector Management.
+A member is entitled to the remuneration and allowances determined by the Minister from time to time on the recommendation of the Public Sector Commissioner.

+[Clause 5 amended by No. 39 of 2010 s.
+89.]

 6. Funds for the Board

 The funds needed for the payment of members and for the operation of the Board are to be paid out of the Main Roads Trust Account.